 Lung Tonic is a terrific formula featuring many of the superstar herbs for respiratory health.
 It supports healthy lung function in general and provides long-term respiratory support for chronic and prolonged lung challenges.
 This herbal blend strengthens and opens up the respiratory passages, maximizes lung capacity and improves oxygen absorption.
 Use with ChlorOxygen for enhanced results.

 Lung Tonic contains mullein leaf, horehound, elecampane root, grindelia flower, echinacea angustifolia root, pleurisy root, passionflower, osha, lobelia and yerba santa.

 N-acetyl cysteine, (NAC for short), is a precursor to glutathione, the body's premier endogenous antioxidant molecule.
 By virtue of glutathione's detoxification of acetaldehyde and other toxins found in smoke, NAC has great potential benefit to smoke inhalers.
 NAC is a famously powerful mucolytic, breaking down and eliminating accumulated mucus from the lungs.
 In addition to facilitating breathing, toxins and germs threatening the lungs are also removed.
 People with various lung disorders such as bronchitis, asthma, and emphysema may derive great benefit here.
 For more information on NAC, see Get the NAC: N-Acetyl-Cysteine.

 Homeopathic remedies can be helpful, too.
 They do not interact with prescription drugs and can be given to children and pets.
-Similasan's Irritated Eye Relief can soothe smoky eyes.
+Similasan's Pink Eye Relief can soothe smoky eyes.
 Here are some other suggestions for remedies that may be helpful for a variety of symptoms of smoke inhalation: